OT-OpenTwin/OpenTwin/Documentation/Developer/general_concepts/messaging.rst

 Manual Declaration Example
 ==========================

-Use the following approach if the not all IDE features are working when using OT_HANDLER
+Use the following approach if the not all IDE features are working when using OT_HANDLER.

 .. code-block:: c++